LiamBatiste/Port-Prospects/README.md

 # Visuals - Python
 ## Port Segmentation

-To then visualise the queries, it was decide that using jupyter notebooks would allow for the most simple visuals to be created for the
+To visualise these queries, Jupyter Notebooks were chosen as they allow for creating straightforward visuals that effectively convey patterns and trends.
+The queries were

 ![f d hport dvessels](https://github.com/user-attachments/assets/36684e4d-b488-434e-8c58-ad7fdc7959ea)